ajv-validator/ajv/CONTRIBUTING.md

 Ajv implements JSON Schema standard draft-04 and draft-06/07.

-If it is a general issue related to using the standard keywords included in JSON Schema or implementing some advanced validation logic please ask the question on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=jsonschema,ajv) (my account is [esp](https://stackoverflow.com/users/1816503/esp)) or submitting the question to [JSON-Schema.org](https://github.com/json-schema-org/json-schema-spec/issues/new).
+If it is a general issue related to using the standard keywords included in JSON Schema specification or implementing some advanced validation logic please ask the question on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=jsonschema,ajv) (my account is [esp](https://stackoverflow.com/users/1816503/esp)) or submit the question to [json-schema.org](https://github.com/json-schema-org/json-schema-spec/issues/new).
 Please mention @epoberezkin.

 #### <a name="usage"></a>Ajv usage questions